CokePokes/AppStorePlus-TrollStore/README.md

 Todos:

-1. Ability to search installed apps.
+1. one day not require sign in.